polyhodl/hodl-uikit/README.md

-# HODL UIkit
+# PolyHodl UIkit

-HODL UIkit is a set of React components and hooks used to build pages on HODL's apps.
+PolyHodl UIkit is a set of React components and hooks used to build pages on PolyHodl's apps.
 It also contains a theme file for dark and light mode.
 This project is fork from pancakeswap-uikit

 ## Install

-`yarn add @hodl-dev/uikit`
+`yarn add @polyhodl/uikit`

 ## Setup